Keeping Safe - Safeguarding Pupils at Westerhope

 Our Pastoral Leader is Mrs Wyld.
 Along with many of our staff she is trained to work with pupils experiencing emotional difficulties across the school.
 Our Thrive program of recent years has supported pupils to improve their access to the curriculum through targeted support and mentoring.
 Mrs Wyld's remit is to ensure that our pupils are well supported if they are experiencing difficulties.
 She liaises with teachers and senior leaders to ensure pupils are well supported - this sometimes involves working with families and external agencies also.
 Any parent or carer can call up Mrs Wyld's help if they need to discuss the emotional, social or behavioural approach of their child at home or school.

 It is important that our pupils are consulted on aspects of their life in school.
 We regularly survey the school community and ask our pupils how they feel about aspects of school life.
 Questions are regularly related to safety and well being.
 Watch this space for the results.
 We will follow up any negative feedback so that our pupils know that their voice is heard.

-Our School Council meets regularly with Miss Coker.
-They have also recently discussed life at our school with our Newcastle LA Achievement Partner.
+Our School Council meets regularly with Miss Stewart.
+They have also recently discussed life at our school with our Newcastle LA Achievement Partner and governors.
 These discussions indicated that those questioned were aware of who to turn to if they had a concern in school.
 They were supportive of each other and indicated their was no behavioural disruption to lessons.
 They discussed the concept of bullying and what it meant to be bullied.
 It was noted that they had a positive view of this aspect of school life and none could cite they they had experienced bullying in school.
 However , we are keen to continually monitor pupil perceptions and ensure that pupil voice is heard.

 Please view the work of our Westerhope Council by following this link below.